Kostas Giannoulis

-Kostas Giannoulis (Κώστας Γιαννούλης; born 9 December 1987) is a Greek professional footballer who plays as a left-back for Super League club OFI.
+Kostas Giannoulis (Κώστας Γιαννούλης; born 9 December 1987) is a Greek former professional footballer.

 Club career

 Panionios

 He started his professional career in 2005 with Panionios, but he failed to make a single appearance for the club, and he was loaned to Fostiras and Pierikos.
 He made 25 appearances for Pierikos in their successful Gamma Ethniki campaign, where they won the title and promotion to Beta Ethniki.

 Iraklis

 In summer 2007, he signed for Iraklis, where he was established as a starting left-back by his then-coach, Ángel Pedraza.
 He made a total of 55 appearances in the Greek Superleague for the team.

 Köln

 In May 2010, he signed for Bundesliga side 1.
 FC Köln.
 Köln have been quick to indicate their contentment with this deal.
 "We are very glad to have signed Konstantinos Giannoulis, who will be a gain for the defence," said general manager Michael Meier to the club's official website.
 "He fits exactly our left back requirements for the coming season."
 Kicker reports that because of Iraklis ongoing financial difficulties, Köln have been able to swoop for the defender by tabling a "low six-figure fee".
 They were not the only German outfit interested in the full-back, as Kaiserslautern had already made concrete steps towards securing the Greek's signature.
 After half a season however, having never played for the first team, he was told that he could leave the club for free.